 - A bit of weak bass

 The Sennheiser HD 598 SR headphones will bring you a good bang for the buck if you decide to purchase them.
 These durable headphones look very luxurious, and they definitely look expensive.
 They come with a black, faux letter and a nice padding to make your long guitar playing sessions more comfortable.
-The headphones have two detachable cables—a 3m cable with a 6.3mm jack and a 1.2m cable with a 3.5mm jack.
+The headphones have two detachable cables—a 3m cable with a 6.3mm jack sizes and a 1.2m cable with a 3.5mm jack.

 The Sennhaiser HD 598 SR pair of headphones offer you some great features.
 There’s the great impedance of 50 ohms and the impressive frequency response that extends from 12Hz to 38.5kHz.
 The headphones, furthermore, feature Sennheiser’s E.A.R. technology.
 E.A.R. stands for ‘Ergonomic Acoustic Refinement,’ and it’s a technology that makes the sound of these headphones stage-like and full.
-Also, the headphones’ aluminium coils reduce the distortion that occurs.
+Also, the headphones’ aluminium coils reduce the harmonic distortion that occurs.

 However, the Sennheiser HD 598 SR headphones produce a bit of a weak bass.
 The bass projection is not bad in terms of accuracy and details, but it does lack in power and punch.
 However, you can still hear those lower frequencies pretty well, and you might not even need so much punch when practicing.